-By checking the "Friends" filter, your Funbridge friends will appear in the tournament of the day ranking and you will therefore be able to compare yourself to them.
+By checking the "Friends" filter, your Funbridge friends will appear in the tournament of the day rankings and you will therefore be able to compare yourself to them.

 As long as a player has not played the 20 deals of his tournament:

-- No rank will be attributed to him in the general ranking.
+- No rank will be attributed to him in the general rankings.
 A dash "-" is then displayed in the "rank" column, but also instead of his rank in the related windows.

 - The number of deals in the "played deals" column is displayed in red.

 Unlike other game modes, in the Tournament of the day mode, a deal ranking groups players together according to the suit of the contract played and per score.